 What Does Title Mean?

-Defective titles can result in problems establishing ownership, which can complicate resale or impact the exercise of rights over the property.
+A defective title can result in problems establishing ownership, which can complicate resale and impact your rights to use your property.

 Problems With Title in Real Estate